Scene

 Most modern SaaS — including most field service software — charges per seat, period.
 Whether the seat belongs to a $40/hr field tech generating revenue with every job or a $20/hr part-time office assistant entering invoices, the rate is the same.

 None of those are good outcomes.
-All of them happen because the pricing model was designed for the vendor's spreadsheet, not for how a service business actually grows.
+All of them happen because the pricing model was designed around login count, not around how a service business actually grows.

 Our pricing, plainly